 Items of obvious value, including but not limited to cell phones, jewelry, cash and credit cards are held in secure locations.

 Any items posing an immediate risk or which are either controlled by law or illegal will not be accepted by Designated Locations.
-The Department of University Safety will be notified immediately, and Designated Locations will make every reasonable effort to secure the item before Safety arrives.
+Campus Safety Services will be notified immediately, and Designated Locations will make every reasonable effort to secure the item before Safety arrives.
 Examples: weapons, alcohol, drugs.

 Designated Lost and Found Locations:

 Information Carleton – 407 University Centre (main location)

 Campus Safety Services continues to operate on campus during the COVID-19 pandemic.
 If abandoned property is found on campus, you may contact their non-emergency number at 613-520-3612.
 Please be aware that building access is restricted to authorized personnel with exception of spaces designated as publicly accessible.

 Section 1: Have a lost and found bin for low-value clothing items that is accessible to the Carleton Community to look through at their discretion during the location’s business hours.
 These bins will be emptied and donated to clothing bins on campus as needed, and items are not tracked.

 Section 2: Make all reasonable efforts to locate the owner of all the found items that are not covered under Section 1 and are not perishable (see Unclaimed Items).

 Section 3: Have access to a central portal in which they will record the description and location of items turned in that are not categorized under Section 1 nor are perishable (see Unclaimed Items).
 Safety will also have access to said portal.

 Section 4: Search any electronic devices (phone, tablet, laptop) for immediately apparent identifying information, including accessing unlocked devices.
 If the owner’s name cannot be determined from this search, or if the device is locked with a passcode, the location will not take further steps to gain access to the item.
 Locations will not connect their own desktops with any devices, including USBs.